 Nepal is a country of mists and mountains.
 With thousands of years of history and culture, a trip to this landlocked country will certainly be a unique experience.
 Home to the stunning Himalayas, Nepal is known for its impressive trekking routes and quaint way of life, so it's definitely not for the faint-hearted or for those reliant on home comforts.
 Here you will be out of your element, so revel in the change of pace and immerse yourself in one of the world's most fascinating cultures.

 For cheap flights to Nepal, you will need to research what is available with airlines such as Qatar Airways, Etihad Airways, Air India, Emirates, Virgin Atlantic and China Southern.
 These flights depart from a number of UK airports such as London Heathrow, London Stansted, Manchester and London Gatwick.
-Try to avoid booking during festivals, such as Diwali on 3rd November 2013 and Dashain which is held over several days in early October 2013.
+Try to avoid booking during festivals, such as Diwali on 19th October 2017 and Dashain which is held over several days in September and October 2017.

 Flight times vary, but flights to Nepal from the UK will generally take about 12 hours.
 Most stopovers are in Delhi, Doha, Abu Dhabi or Dubai.
 Tribhuvan International Airport is the main travel hub for those on a flight to Kathmandu and it's about 25 minutes outside of the city's heart so onward transfers should be speedy if you're staying locally.